Shawprojects/Toyota-sketch/README.md

-# Bootstrap 4 Starter Pack (BETA 4.0.0)
+# Toyota Landing Page

-Latest version of Bootstrap 4!
+Using Latest version of Bootstrap 4!
 Automation with Gulp and support for sass!

 ### Version

-2.0.0
+1.0.0

 ## Install Dependencies